aezarebski/epi-sim/README.md

 # epi-sim
-A tool for simulating epidemics.
+A tool for simulating epidemics, with a focus on phylodynamics and observation models.

 ```
 stack clean
 stack build
 stack run
 stack test
+stack haddock --open --no-haddock-deps
 ```

 ## Models